“Killer” financing instruments: the Good, the Bad & the Ugly

-As the ironic statement indicates, there is more to this mind game than meets the eye.
+There is more to this mind game than meets the eye.
 Some questions to ask yourself:

-- Which stage is your social enterprise in and what is the legal form (non-profit, for-profit, structural hybrid)?
+- Which STAGE is your social enterprise in and what is the LEGAL FORM (non-profit, for-profit, structural hybrid)?

-- How much capital do you really need, how often and for how long?
+- HOW MUCH CAPITAL do you really need, how often and for how long?

-- Based on your financial forecast, when will you create a surplus and be able to start repaying the capital – and how quickly?
+- Based on your financial forecast, when will you create a SURPLUS and be able to start repaying the capital – and how quickly?

-- Do you know the side effects of these financing instruments, such as flexibility, cost, the future influence on your social enterprise, the value add from the capital providers, the need for securities?
+- Do you know the SIDE EFFECTS of these financing instruments, such as flexibility, cost, the future influence on your social enterprise, the value add from the capital providers, the need for securities?

-- Are you familiar with innovative finance features such as revenue and profit sharing agreements or impact incentive mechanisms?
+- Are you familiar with INNOVATIVE FINANCE features such as revenue and profit sharing agreements or impact incentive mechanisms?

 If you already know all the answers, feel free to lean back and enjoy your popcorn.
 For everybody else, here is a small guide how to enter the prairie before the plot gets really serious: